day8/re-frame/docs/EPs/0002-ReframeInstances.md

 ## EP 002 - Multiple re-frame Instances

 > Status: WIP.
-Incomplete
+Incomplete.
+Don't read.

 ### Abstract

-This EP proposes changes to allow more than one instance of re-frame app on the same (HTML) page.
+This EP proposes changes to allow more than one instance of a re-frame app on the same (HTML) page.

 ## Introduction